-Document Type

-- First segment of the primary document identifier-key.

-- Maximum 20 characters

-- Null value allowed

-Example document types from our sample libraries:

-demo_sales demo_accounting demo_purchasing "ArStatement" "OpInvoice" "OrderPickQuote "ApAging" "ApCheck" "ArAging" "GLDailyDetail" "OpSalesRegister "PurchaseOrder"

-Document ID

-- Second segment of the primary document identifier-key. - Maximum 20 characters - Null value NOT allowed.
+Document Type First segment of the primary document identifier-key.
+Maximum 20 characters Null value allowed Example document types from our sample libraries: demo_sales demo_accounting demo_purchasing "ArStatement" "OpInvoice" "OrderPickQuote " "ApAging" "ApCheck" "ArAging" "GLDailyDetail" "OpSalesRegister " "PurchaseOrder" Document ID Second segment of the primary document identifier-key.
+Maximum 20 characters Null value NOT allowed.
 However, the null is trapped by UnForm and replaced with a 10-digit unique serial sequence number.
 Note that the number sequence is global within a library, but not within a document type.
 The combination of Document Type and Document ID form a unique identifier-key to a document within a library.
 Note that libraries are distinct units to each other so document identifier-keys are only unique to a library, in other words, identical document identifier-keys can exist in two distinct libraries without over-writing.

-Categories

-Secondary sorting values known in some software applications as sort-keys.
-Example Categories from the demo_sales library include:

-OpInvoice and OrderPickQuote Doc Types ArStatement Doc Type "Customer" {CustName} "Salesperson" {SlspName} "CustPO" {CustName} {POnumber} "OrderId" {CustName} {OrderId} "Customer" {CustName} contain up to ten pipe-delimited segments.
-The first segment should normally be a literal text category name, as shown in the example, to facilitate the category-type browse method when looking up documents.
+Categories Secondary sorting values known in some software applications as sort-keys.
+Example Categories from the demo_sales library include: OpInvoice and OrderPickQuote ArStatement Doc Types Doc Type "Customer" {CustName} "Customer" {CustName} "Salesperson" {SlspName} "CustOrderId" {CustName} {POnumber} "OrderId" {CustName} {OrderId} Image: CustName {OrderId}

-In the above samples, the text between quotes is literal, and the text between curly braces { } indicates a variable data field where the values for the document being archived are supplied by the application.

-The pipe symbol | is used to delineate segments in a category, which allows UnForm to structure a drill-down presentation when browsing for documents.
-A category can

-Note from the first column header above that the "OpInvoice" and "OrderPickQuote" document types are configured with the same list of categories.
-This is because in our sample database they are related documents in a relationship where an "invoice" is always preceded by an "order".

-As an example from our samples of some of the considerations in choosing document identification strategies, by structuring a category on the invoice to reference the source order ID number, the following sample document browse list was enabled where an invoice and its related order document appear together in a list.

-Categories Туре Doc ID Date and Time Orderld EverestIndustries 0001134 Oplnvoice 04/06/2006 11:10:44 IN Orderld EverestIndustries 0001134 OrderPickQuote 0001134 04/06/2006 11:10:54 Pli Ev

-The next example shows a browse list which has been started using a category browse method and drilling down from customer to customer name "Taylor".
-Notice the three different types of documents which were located for Taylor, because the different document types were configured with at least one identical category.
+In the above samples, the text betw braces { } indicates a variable data archived are supplied by the applic The pipe symbol is used to delin structure a drill-down presentation contain up to ten pipe-delimited se text category name, as shown in th method when looking up documen Note from the first column header field where the cation. eate segments i when browsing gments.
+The fir e example, to fa ts. e values in a categ g for doc rst segme acilitate for the document gory, which allow uments.
+A categor ent should normal the category-type being rs UnForm ry can ly be a lite browse document types are configured wit sample database they are related do always preceded by an "order". h the same list of catego ories.
+This is beca use in our As an example from our samples or identification strategies, by structu order ID number, the following san invoice and its related order docum ring a category mple document on the in browse nvoice to referenc list was enabled w e the sour identification strategies, by structu ring a category mple document on the in browse nvoice to referenc list was enabled w e the sour identification strategies, by structu order ID number, the following san invoice and its related order docum ring a category mple document nent appear toge Type on the in browse ether in a Doc ID nvoice to referenc list was enabled w a list. e the sour identification strategies, by structu order ID number, the following san invoice and its related order docun Categories ring a category mple document nent appear toge Type Oplnvoice on the in browse ether in a Doc ID 0005132 nvoice to referenc list was enabled w a list.
+Date and Time 04/06/2006 11:10:44 the sour where an